Skip to content

 Key takeaways

-Monthly instalments have a higher overall cost due to interest, initial deposit required and possible credit check
+• Monthly instalments have a higher overall cost due to interest, initial deposit required and possible credit check

-Not paying your monthly premiums on time and in full could mean voiding your cover
+• Not paying your monthly premiums on time and in full could mean voiding your cover

-Annually, if you can afford to.
+You should pay for your home insurance annually, if you can afford to.
 It's usually cheaper and one-time payment means you’ll be covered for the entire year without having to budget for monthly payments.
 It's a straightforward, ‘one-and-done’ transaction.

 Opting for monthly payments means your provider is basically lending you the cost of the policy, so will charge interest.
 Over the year, the interest added to each monthly payment usually means a higher total cost than if you'd paid the full amount upfront.

-Can you pay monthly for home insurance?
+Can I pay monthly for home insurance?

-Yes.
+Yes, you can pay monthly for home insurance.
 Lots of providers offer you the choice to pay for home insurance in monthly instalments, typically by Direct Debit.

 How do I pay monthly for home insurance?